- Documentation

 Enabled

-- Storage Location – The user objects can be
+- Storage Location – The user objects are

-found in the local plug-in, with each user stored as
+normally found in the local plug-in, with each user stored

 Security Notice